oconnor0/fourth-world-srd/content/00-getting-started/_index.md

 Rules and stuff

+4W is currently on development hiatus.
+I am fairly pleased with the Martial Exploits and the Fighter.
+Though how subclasses should work are not obvious to me.
+Development is on hiatus as I don't know where to go with the game.
+This initially started as "my version" of Dungeons and Dragons 4th Edition.
+But fixing some of the bugs in that game.
+I didn't like that you picked powers that you later lost.
+I wanted you to be able to upgrade those powers and keept them for the life of the game; which means fewer powers.
+I wanted choices to be meaningful rather than: well, I want to be a good swordsman so after I picked this power at 1st level, I need to pick these other 5 powers and upgrades to keep that power relevant.
+As I write this, I better understand Pathfinder 2e, 13th Age, Dungeons and Dragons 5th Edition, and Stars Without Number.
+"Meaningful choices" below refering to character creation and advancement choices.

+- 13A says you can't make 20 meaningful choices and increasing your bonuses every other level is wonky so lets shoot for 10 meaningful choices and increase bonuses every level.
+You don't get to play to "level 20" but there aren't as many, if any, dead levels where you get more HP and a few more bonuses but no meaningful leveling choices.
+- 5e says you can't make 20 meaningful choices and that's not the important thing and increasing bonuses means goblins stop being a threat so we have to make a new, higher-level "goblin" that fills the same role.
+Instead of lots of power choices as you level, let's give the player fewer but more meaningful choices.
+- PF2 says you can't make 20 meaningful choices so lets give 10 power choices that appear meaningful but let's make power chains so that you make 1 or 2 choices early on and then pick the upgrades.
+Or you can, I guess, diversify.
+Spellcasters gets more choices.
+- SWN says you can't make 20 meaningful choices and 20 hit dice is too many anyway.
+So lets give 4-8 feat/focus/power picks and only go to level 10.
+Of course some classes will be given more choices.
+- Most of these games say that just giving numeric bonuses in feats/powers is just too strong or required.

+However, all of that means that I'm not sure where Fourth World fits in the game design space.
+Going from level 1 to level 20 is a lot of game design required and choices that would need to be made and providing the player with interesting choices that don't just become required is challenging.
+I don't see how 4W meaningfully differentiates itself from the existing games.
+A game design "idea" doesn't have to be meaningfully different but this sounds like a lot of work for something that another game would probably do better - since it already exists.

 ## Design Goals

 - The version of D&D 4e, D&D 5e, PF 2e, and 13A that I would want to play.